tud-rmr/vrmagic_connector/README.md

 	sudo apt-get update
 	sudo apt-get install vrmagic-linux-pc-camera-runtime

 Then, you either have to extract the lib and include folder from the *vrmagic-linux-pc-camera-sdk* (deb is just a zip archive) or install the deb I built.
-Problem was that the Camera SDK the vendor offers has dependencies to a version of Boost which is not compatible with the version of ROS.
+Problem was that the Camera SDK the vendor offers has dependencies to a version of Boost which is not compatible with my version of ROS.
 Therefore, one has to manually copy header and library to somewhere where CMake can find it, or use the package I built which can be installed side-by-side with ROS.
 Just leave me a mail and I hand it over.
-I do not want to check it in due to license issues.
+I do not want to check it in version control due to license issues.
 I asked the VRMagic support to publish a seperate development package without the Boost requirement, and wait for an answer.
 I do not tested my repackaged deb thourougly, so install it on your own risk.
 It worked for me.
+No warranty.

 ## Running demo